Skip to main content

 Opioid Misuse Prevention for Prescribers

 Health care providers are vital in decreasing the number of opioid-related overdose deaths.
 Prescribing drugs responsibly can help avoid unnecessary deaths.
-Learn about overdose death rates(link is external).
+Learn about overdose death rates.

 SCREENING TOOLS